Worldline effective field theory of inspiralling black hole binaries in presence of dark photon and axionic dark matter: The radiative dynamics

 Note that, a part of it contributes at $N^{(2)}LO$ and the other part at $N^{(4)}LO.$ \item Amplitude corresponding to the diagram in Fig.~(\ref{fig13i}) with the radiation coming from a triangle vertex $\phi\phi\Bar{\psi}$ is given by:

-Again note that a part of it is contributing at $N^{(4)}LO$ and the other part is contributing at $N^{(6)}LO.$ \item The amplitude corresponds to the diagram in Fig.~(\ref{fig13j}) which contributes at $N^{(4)}LO$ with the bulk vertex $\int d^4x\,\psi \partial_l\mathcal{A}_i\partial_l\mathcal{B}_i :$ \item The amplitude that governs the effective action corresponding to the bulk interaction vertex $\int d^4x\,\psi \partial_l\mathcal{A}_i\partial_i\mathcal{B}_l$ at $N^{(4)}LO$,
+Again note that a part of it is contributing at $N^{(4)}LO$ and the other part is contributing at $N^{(6)}LO.$ \item The amplitude corresponds to the diagram in Fig.~(\ref{fig13j}) which contributes at $N^{(4)}LO$ with the bulk vertex $\rmint d^4x\,\psi \partial_l\mathcal{A}_i\partial_l\mathcal{B}_i :$ \item The amplitude that governs the effective action corresponding to the bulk interaction vertex $\rmint d^4x\,\psi \partial_l\mathcal{A}_i\partial_i\mathcal{B}_l$ at $N^{(4)}LO$,

-\item The amplitude corresponds to the diagram in Fig.~(\ref{fig13k}) that contributes at $N^{(4)}LO$ with the bulk interaction vertex $\int d^4x\,\partial_k\mathcal{A}_0\partial_0 \mathcal{B}_k :$
+\item The amplitude corresponds to the diagram in Fig.~(\ref{fig13k}) that contributes at $N^{(4)}LO$ with the bulk interaction vertex $\rmint d^4x\,\partial_k\mathcal{A}_0\partial_0 \mathcal{B}_k :$

-\item The amplitude corresponds to the diagram in Fig.~(\ref{fig13m}) that contributes at $N^{(4)}LO$ with bulk interaction vertex $\int d^4x\,\partial_0\mathcal{A}_i\partial_i\mathcal{B}_0$ :\footnote{It is important to remember that we have diagrams with asymmetric vertices, i.e., vertices connected with two different fields.
+\item The amplitude corresponds to the diagram in Fig.~(\ref{fig13m}) that contributes at $N^{(4)}LO$ with bulk interaction vertex $\rmint d^4x\,\partial_0\mathcal{A}_i\partial_i\mathcal{B}_0$ :\footnote{It is important to remember that we have diagrams with asymmetric vertices, i.e., vertices connected with two different fields.
 Hence, along with shuffling the worldlines, we also have to consider the radiation from the other field vertex (e.g., if we only shuffle the worldlines indices, it will generate a diagram producing radiation from the same field but from different worldlines).
 But for asymmetric vertices, it demands considering the same diagram with radiation from the other field coupled to one of the worldlines before shuffling the indices).}

-\item The amplitude corresponds to the diagram in Fig.~(\ref{fig13o}) that contributes at $N^{(7)}LO$ with the 3-point bulk interaction vertex $\int d^4x\,\varphi\,\partial_{0}\mathcal{A}_{i}\partial_{k}\mathcal{A}_{m}(x) :$
+\item The amplitude corresponds to the diagram in Fig.~(\ref{fig13o}) that contributes at $N^{(7)}LO$ with the 3-point bulk interaction vertex $\rmint d^4x\,\varphi\,\partial_{0}\mathcal{A}_{i}\partial_{k}\mathcal{A}_{m}(x) :$

-\item A similar type of interaction arises from two different electromagnetic worldline couplings: $\int dt Q_1v_1^{i}\mathcal{A}_{i}$ and $-\int dt Q_2v_2^{i}\mathcal{A}_{i}\Bar{\psi}$.
-This is shown in Fig.~(\ref{fig13p}) and it contributes at $N^{(7)}LO.$ Corresponding amplitude is given by (to calculate this amplitude, we need to invoke the one loop massive scalar integral \cite{Anastasiou:1999ui,2022arXiv220103593W}):
+\item A similar type of interaction arises from two different electromagnetic worldline couplings: $\rmint dt Q_1v_1^{i}\mathcal{A}_{i}$ and $-\rmint dt Q_2v_2^{i}\mathcal{A}_{i}\Bar{\psi}$.
+This is shown in Fig.~(\ref{fig13p}) and it contributes at $N^{(7)}LO.$ Corresponding amplitude is given by (to calculate this amplitude, we need to invoke the one-loop massive scalar integral \cite{Anastasiou:1999ui,2022arXiv220103593W}):

 The details of computations are given in Appendix~(\ref{app3}).
 Also the function $\alpha(m;r)$ is defined (\ref{C3m}).
 One can obtain the contribution to the effective action by contracting with $\epsilon^{0ikm}$. \end{itemize}